lingtalfi/Light_Realform/doc/api/Ling/Light_Realform/Service/LightRealformService/handleFormSystemA.md

 Available options are:

+- multipliers: array of identifier => multiplierConf.
+Each multiplierConf item is an array representing the multiplier conf, as defined in [the configuration file section of the Light_Realform conception notes](https://github.com/lingtalfi/Light_Realform/blob/master/doc/pages/2020/conception-notes.md#the-configuration-file), but without the enabled property (which value is assumed true).

+Deprecated options...
 - iframeSignal; an [iframe signal](https://github.com/lingtalfi/TheBar/blob/master/discussions/iframe-signal.md) to use instead of the default success handler
 - onSuccess: a success callback to trigger when the form was successfully posted (in addition to the success handler defined in the configuration).
 This applies only if the iframeSignal is not set